-Materiality £9.7 million (2019: £9.8 million) Basis for determining materiality Approximately 1% of total borrowings (2019: 1%) Rationale for the benchmark applied The primary purpose of the company is to raise funding from external sources and provide funding to the immediate parent company.
+Materiality £9.7 million (2020: £9.7 million) Basis for determining materiality 1% of total borrowings (2020: 1% of total borrowings) Rationale for the benchmark applied The primary purpose of the company is to raise funding from external sources and provide funding to the immediate parent company.
 We have therefore used total borrowings as the benchmark.